TStudioZ/KAJ-Project/README.md

 The user has the ability to add/edit activities and display them in a list.
 Some basic stats are available as well.

 ## Technologies
-The is implemented using the React JavaScript library.
+The app is implemented using the React JavaScript library.
 The mocking API in [SportsTrackerAPI](src/SportsTrackerAPI.js) simulates a delay by returning Promises after some timeout.
 These Promises are then used in the React Components for retrieving the mock data.
 When the data is being loaded/saved, an appropriate message is displayed to the user.